-Foundation for Neglected Disease Research (FNDR) is a not-for-profit biotech R&D organiza-tion focusing on discovery and development of drugs, diagnostics and solutions for infectious diseases which have a high socio-economic impact, such as tuberculosis, malaria, dengue, rabies, leishmania, and more recently COVID-19.
+Foundation for Neglected Disease Research (FNDR) is a non-profit biotech R&D organization focusing on discovery and development of drugs, diagnostics and solutions for infectious diseases with a high socio-economic impact, such as tuberculosis, malaria, dengue, rabies, leishmania, and more recently COVID-19.

 Since its inception in 2014, FNDR has won numerous Indian and international awards and grants in areas of tuberculosis, bacterial biomarkers, malaria, including multiple grants from Government of India.
 FNDR also holds patents on various drug candidates, one of which is in Phase 2 clinical trial for tuberculosis, in collaboration with Bill and Melinda Gates Medical Research Institute and Global TB Alliance (https://clinicaltrials.gov/ct2/show/NCT04176250).

-FNDR has a team of 16 scientists, consisting of medicinal chemists, microbiologists, immunologists, molecular biologists, biochemists, pharmacologists, veterinarians, and peo-ple with drug development and techno-commercial expertise ranging from 2-25 years, and have collectively delivered over 20 clinical candidates for various indications.
+FNDR has a team of 16 scientists, consisting of medicinal chemists, microbiologists, immunologists, molecular biologists, biochemists, pharmacologists, veterinarians, and people with drug development and techno-commercial expertise ranging from 2-25 years, who have collectively delivered over 20 clinical candidates for various indications.

 Founded in 1906, Leitat is one of the reference entities at state and European level in technology management.
 It has a team of more than 400 professionals, experts in applied research, technical services and management of technological and innovation initiatives.
 Leitat provides social, industrial, economic and sustainable value, offering comprehensive solutions in multiple sectors and areas: development of new materials, eco-sustainable production, occupational health prevention systems, revaluation of waste and use of natural resources, interconnectivity and digitization of industry, green energy and maximization of energy efficiency.
 Leitat is recognized by the Ministry of Economy, Industry and Competitiveness and is one of the main entities participating in the Horizon2020 program of the European Union.